 How many pillows should stomach sleepers use?

 If you’re a stomach sleeper, think about changing your sleep position.
 Most sleep experts recommend not sleeping in this position because it can put strain on your neck and back.
-That said, if you’re committed to stomach-sleeping, then one thin pillow under your head should suffice.
+That said, if you’re committed to stomach sleeping, then one thin pillow under your head should suffice.
 You may also want to place a pillow underneath your pelvis to help keep your spine in neutral alignment.
+(Here’s why you should consider sleeping without a pillow as a stomach sleeper.)

 How many pillows should people with back pain use?